-- Induced draft fan draws in outside combustion air, takes cooler flue gases from boiler unit and provides positive removal of flue gases from the building through readily available PVC, CPVC and PP (Polypropylene) pipes. - These low pressure gas-fired hot water boilers are design certified by CSA International for use with natural gas and propane gas. - Boilers are constructed and hydrostatically tested for maximum working pressure of 50 psig (pounds per square inch gage) in accordance with A.S.M.E.
-Boiler and Pressure Vessel Code Section IV Standards for heating boilers.
+- Induced draft fan draws in outside combustion air, takes cooler flue gases from boiler unit and provides positive removal of flue gases from the building through readily available PVC and CPVC pipes. - These low pressure gas-fired hot water boilers are design certified by CSA International for use with natural gas and propane gases (90-100 model is certified for natural gas only). - Boilers are constructed and hydrostatically tested for maximum working pressure of 50 psig (pounds per square inch gage) in accordance with A.S.M.E.
+(American Society of Mechanical Engineers) Boiler and Pressure Vessel Code Section IV Standards for heating boilers.